-Konstantin Marinov is from Stara Zagora, Bulgaria.
-From the age of 6 he performed with the Children’s and Youth Ensemble “Zagorche.”
-He was born into a dancing family: he and his father, mother, and sister all have 100 percent dancing in their blood!
-His father is a choreographer, and is a long-time soloist of the Military Ensemble in Sofia.
+Konstantin “Kotse” Marinov is from Stara Zagora, Bulgaria.
+From the age of 5 he performed with the Children’s and Youth Ensemble “Zagorche.”
+Kotse was born into a dancing family: he and his father, mother, and sister all have 100 percent dancing in their blood!
+His father is a choreographer, and is a long-time soloist of the Military Ensemble in Sofia; and his mother dances with the Zagore ensemble.
 In 1987, Konstantin entered the State Choreographic School, now the National School of Dance Arts in Sofia, graduating with a diploma as artist/ballet dancer and teacher of dance arts.
-After graduation, he was assigned to the Black Sea-area “Sunny Beach” Ensemble.
-While serving in the army, he was also an artist of the Military Ensemble.
-His teachers were Stefan Kolaksizov and Vasil Gerlilov, creators of the show East Wind, known as the “Bulgarian River Dance.”
-With the Ensemble “Sunny Beach” and others, he danced at international folk performances in Belgium, France, Canada, as well as in the USA.
+After he graduated and completed his military service, he danced as a soloist with Zagore and the “Sunny Beach” Ensemble, and was assistant choreographer with the Zornitsa Ensemble, and he toured with both Sunny Beach and Zagore in Europe, Canada, and the US.